mach3/head-require/doc/grunt-task.md

 ```

 `headRequire` task compiles "main.js" to "dest.js".
-Concretely, all scripts passed to `headRequire()` method in "main.js" are to be just combined with ";",
+Concretely, all scripts passed to `head.require()` method in "main.js" are to be just combined with ";",
 and the result is to be saved as "dest.js".

 Then, run it.